 Qualifications: Demonstrated experience in meeting the needs of poor and homeless women, especially those suffering from major mental illness, addiction or who are sex workers; strong understanding of Boston’s resources for poor and homeless women; good writing skills and knowledge of Microsoft Word; valid Massachusetts driver’s license and a clean driving record required, and ability to drive a 20 foot van required.

 Times: Weekdays, 4:00 pm - 8:00 pm

-If interested in any of the above relief positions, please complete an application and email it to email@example.com.
+If interested in any of the above relief positions, please download the PDF application form, open in an Adobe reader, fill it out and email it to firstname.lastname@example.org.
 Make sure to put “Relief Staff Application” in the subject heading of your email.
 We will review your application and contact you if we believe you are a strong candidate for a position.
 No phone calls please.